RinLaboratory/Proxy-Logger/README.md

 Run `pip install pymongo httpx httpcore`

 Make sure that u have `pymongo`, `httpx` and `httpcore` updated. otherwise it will throw a weird error saying they're incompatible with each other.

+## Populate Country DB

+from [ip2location website](https://lite.ip2location.com) download CSV database and put it inside the `./country_processing` folder and rename it as `IP2LOCATION-LITE-DB3.CSV`.
+Run `python ./country_processing/populate_country_database.py` to populate the database with country data for fetching purposes within the app.
+The app will fetch all ip addresses countries from that database.
+All ip addresses that have `-` in the country variable means it doesnt currently exist in the ip2location db.

+## Country names to iso2

+from [brenes github](https://gist.github.com/brenes/1095110#file-paises-csv) download `paises.csv` and put it inside the `./country_processing` folder and rename it as `spanish-countries.csv`. if you have a Anti-VPN provider like [v4Guard](https://v4guard.io/) and in the disconnect message shows the country name this part will be useful. this function currently supports spanish and english country names.

 ## How to run